SeitaBV/v2g-liberty/README.md

 - In automatic mode, FlexMeasures is periodically asked to generate schedules, which Home Assistant translates into set points which it sends to the Wallbox Quasar via modbus.
 - Set targets (e.g. be charged 100% at 7am tomorrow) which prompts FlexMeasures to update its schedules.

+This integration is a Python app and uses:

+- FlexMeasures for optimizing charging schedules.
+- Home Assistant for automating local control over your Wallbox Quasar.
+- The AppDaemon plugin for Home Assistant for running the Python app.
+- A Modbus specification for communicating with the Wallbox Quasar (currently not publicly available).

 # Installation